ramirosales52/ppai-2025/backend/notas.md

 - [x] A1: No hay sismos autodectados que aun no han sido revisados.
 - [ ] A2: El AS modifica los datos del evento sismico.
-- [x] A3: El AS selecciona la opcion Rechazar evento.
+- [x] A3: El AS selecciona la opcion Confirmar evento.
 - [x] A4: El AS selecciona la opcion Solicitar revision a experto.
 - [ ] A5: El AS no completa los datos minimos.
 - [x] A6: Si la opción seleccionada es Confirmar evento, se actualiza el estado del evento sísmico a confirmado, registrando la fecha